Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 Businesses and consumers don't want to be exposed to unnecessary currency risk when transacting in cryptocurrencies.
 You can't pay someone a salary in Bitcoin if the purchasing power of their wages keeps fluctuating.
 Cryptocurrency volatility also precludes blockchain-based loans, derivatives, prediction markets, and other longer-term smart contracts that require price stability.

 And of course, there's the long tail of users who don't want to speculate.
-They just want a store of value on a censorship-resistant ledger, escaping the traditional banking system, currency controls, or a collapsing local economy.
+They just want a store of value on a censorship-resistant ledger, escaping the local banking system, currency controls, or a collapsing economy.
 Right now, Bitcoin and Ethereum can't offer them that.

 The idea of a price-stable cryptocurrency has been in the air for a long time.
 Much cryptocurrency innovation and adoption has been bottlenecked around price-stability.
 For this reason, building a "stablecoin" has long been considered the Holy Grail of the cryptocurrency ecosystem.